Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Don't Miss:

-- The original Cinématographe device
+- The original Cinématographe device, impossibly small and delicate

 - The photoplates that captured the first film